MikihinaSann/epicfight/CONTRIBUTING.md

 ### 6. Always test the game in a production environment

-Even if it works on your development machine, that doesn’t mean it will work in a production environment.
+Even if it works on your development machine, that doesn't mean it will work in a production environment.
-When modifying mixins, always build the JAR file and test it in a fresh instance to ensure it truly works from the user’s perspective.
+When modifying mixins, always build the JAR file and test it in a fresh instance to ensure it truly works from the user's perspective.

 ### 7. Don't rely on temporary understanding